Jin-pyo/SenecaCPA-DBS301/README.md

 # Labs
-The labs in this course are assigned weekly and completion of it proves the student's understanding of that weeks material.
-The labs are a series of questions or tasks that must be completed using the week material.
-The questions can be found summarized within the lab files.
-All work was done on Oracle SQL Developer.
+* Assigned weekly
+* Questions can be found summarized within lab files
+* All work was done on Oracle SQL Developer

 # Creation Scripts